Veste Oberhaus: Setting and buildings

-Facilities
+Oberhausmuseum and former Thingplatz

-The Oberhausmuseum includes the museum of the city of Passau, an art gallery, collections covering the history of Eastern Bavaria, Bohemia, and Austria, a firefighting museum, and a porcelain collection.
-Today the fortress also houses a restaurant, a viewing platform on the so-called Observation Tower dating to the 18th century, an observatory, and a youth hostel in the so-called General's Building dating to 1597.
+The Oberhausmuseum includes the museum of the city of Passau, an art gallery, collections covering the history of Eastern Bavaria, Bohemia and Austria, a firefighting museum and a porcelain collection.
+Today, the fortress also houses a restaurant, a viewing platform on the so-called Observation Tower dating to the 18th century, an observatory and a youth hostel in the so-called General's Building dating to 1597.

-In May 1933, with great fanfare, the Ostmarkmuseum was opened.

-In April 1934, the former Officers' Garden became an outdoor cafe where many National Socialists were hosted.
+In 1905, curator Wolfgang M. Schmid set up several rooms in Passau's town hall as a city museum.
+The first exhibits included archaeological finds, objects relating to the prince-bishopric and civic city, coins, weapons and ethnographic exhibits.

+In 1931, the city of Passau acquired the Veste Oberhaus.
+In 1932, the holdings of the previous municipal museum were moved there.
+The opening took place in the fall.
+On May 20, 1933, it was reopened as the Ostmarkmuseum.

+Under Mayor Max Moosbauer, some rooms were converted into representative guest rooms from May 1937.
+The remaining museum rooms were still accessible.
+In May 1945, US troops captured the Veste and used it as a rest center for American soldiers until February 1946.
+After the establishment of an auxiliary hospital for tuberculosis and venereal diseases in the castle complex in February 1946, the newly created Oberhausmuseum was opened on August 26, 1952, a few weeks after the hospital was closed.

-The Baroque-era forward fortifications were replaced by a Thingplatz open-air theatre.
+The baroque-era forward fortifications of the Veste were replaced by a Thingplatz open-air theatre.
 In the form of an amphitheater in the approximate form of a quarter circle, this was designed by Ludwig Moshamer and had approximately 6,000 seats and room for approximately 18,000 standees.
 Ground was broken on August 26, 1934, and the facility was dedicated on September 22, 1935.
-The inaugural performance was of a work by Hans Baumann honoring "farmers of the border marches" and entitled Für unsere Treue gibt es keinen Tod (for our loyalty there is no death), with a cast of 1,600.

 In 1937 Eberhard Wolfgang Möller's Frankenburger Würfelspiel was performed; this concerned an event that happened not far away from Passau, and was to have been repeated annually, but political objections by the Austrians prevented it.
 In 1938, 85 boys and 162 girls born in 1927 and 1928 were sworn in there as Hitler Youth.

-In July 1940, when Rüdiger von Bechelaren, the latest play by Hans Baumann, was staged, 2,000 Hitler Youth were integrated.

-The theatre since World War II has again been in use.

-In April 1938, Passau unveiled its Guest Suite, where National Socialist dignitaries were hosted.
-And the regional Donauzeitung marveled about some features at the Oberhaus George's Chapel.
-Ancient warrior insignia of the Germanic god Wotan, it stated, had been transferred to that Saint.

-In February 1939, Margarethe Schneider-Reichel called all Orts-, Zellen-, and Block-Frauenschaftsleiterinnen from the city and the Passau district to a weekend seminar at Veste Oberhaus.
-There, at the auditorium, they listened to the Kreisleiter before Dr. Paul Reiß from Mainkofen addressed them for three hours.
-The central topic were "necessary measures" the National Socialist state was taking to control the population.
+The Thingplatz is no longer in use, no remains are visible.